 host-passthrough).
 As an example, you can add the following snippet to your virsh XML (or the equivalent virsh interface you use).

 Nowadays, VirtIO supports multi-queue, which DPDK in turn can exploit for increased speed.
 To modify a normal VirtIO definition to have multiple queues, add the following snippet to your interface definition.

 <driver name="vhost" queues="4"/>

-Since DPDK on its own is only (massive) library you most likely might continue to OpenVswitch-DPDK as an example to put it to use.
+Since DPDK itself is only a (massive) library, you most likely will continue to Open vSwitch DPDK as an example to put it to use.